Porvoon Energia reduces network temperatures with Gradyent

 Porvoon Energia will maximise the performance of the newly installed heat pump by lowering network forward temperatures.
 Increasing the heat pump's COP will enhance efficiency and allow the network to function with more sustainable sources that perform better at lower temperatures.

 Porvoon Energia was searching for a system that would allow them to conduct numerous what-if scenarios and design studies.
-On this front, the Digital Twin will enable the analysis of numerous scenarios to determine the technical feasibility of incorporating the new heat pump into the network.
+On this front, the Digital Twin will enable the analysis of numerous scenarios to determine the technical feasibility of incorporating the new heat pump into the network and other decentralised sources such as waste heat from Ensto.
 This involves determining the influence on network hydraulics and arrival temperatures, as well as guaranteeing supply security in each scenario analysis.

 The evaluations would eventually demonstrate the potential benefits of incorporating the new heat pump into the network, as well as other low-temperature sustainable sources in the future.